 that method will only pass on the first call; all other calls will be blocked

 block until the loading is done.
-The null
+The null-check inside getMovie avoids the

 performance costs of calling a synchronized method if we know it’s not needed,